awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/setup-toolkit.md

 1. Choose **Plugins**\.

-1. On the **Marketplace** tab, in **Search plugins in marketplace**, begin entering `AWS Toolkit`\.
+1. On the **Marketplace** tab, in **Search plugins in marketplace**, begin entering *AWS Toolkit*\.
 When **AWS Toolkit by Amazon Web Services** is displayed, choose it\.
 ![\[Finding the AWS Toolkit\]](http://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/)

 1. Choose **Install**\.
 ![\[Installing the AWS Toolkit for JetBrains\]](http://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/) **Note**
-To use the AWS Toolkit for JetBrains to work with its available features for AWS CloudFormation, Lambda, AWS Serverless, and Amazon ECS, you must install version 1\.8 or later of the AWS Toolkit\.
+To use the AWS Toolkit for JetBrains to work with its available features for AWS CloudFormation, AWS Lambda, AWS Serverless, and Amazon ECS, you must install version 1\.8 or later of the AWS Toolkit\.

 1. When the **Third\-party Plugins Privacy Note** is displayed, choose **Accept**\.

-1. Choose **Restart IDE**\.

-1. When prompted, choose **Restart**\.
+1. Choose **Restart IDE**, and when prompted, choose **Restart**\.

-1. Before you can use the AWS Toolkit for JetBrains to develop, test, analyze, and deploy AWS serverless applications or Lambda functions, you must first also install the following tools, if you haven't done so already\.
-These tools must be installed in the following order:
+1. Before you can use the AWS Toolkit for JetBrains to develop, test, analyze, and deploy AWS serverless applications or Lambda functions, be sure you have the following tools installed\.
+Install the tools in this order:

    1. [AWS Command Line Interface \(AWS CLI\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)